 * The spiritual gifts they received upon conversion (Romans 12, Ephesians 4, 1Corinthians 12).

-* Their level of zeal and willingness to use what they have to spread the truth (Mark 16:15) and do many righteous works so that God can be promoted and glorified (Matthew 5:16).
+* Their level of zeal and willingness to do whatever they can to spread the truth (Mark 16:15) and do many righteous works so that God can be promoted and glorified (Matthew 5:16).